Gittins' theorem under uncertainty: Overview of Bandits under uncertainty

 \paragraph{Step A.2} We view the process $\gamma$ as the `average' cost of playing the bandit.
 Once the process $(\gamma(t))_{t \geq s}$ exceeds $\gamma(s)$, the reward $\gamma(s)$ will no longer be sufficient to encourage continued play; so it will be optimal to stop.
-In particular, the stopping time $\sigma^s := \inf\{\theta \geq 1 : \gamma(s+\theta) > \gamma(s) \}$ yields equality in \eqref{nonnegative stop}. \paragraph{Step A.3} Imagine that, whenever the bandit (with reward offered) is no longer attractive to play, we were to increase the compensation sufficiently to make ourselves indifferent to continuing.
-The expected value of future loss, with this increased compensation, must again be zero.
-The offered compensation can be written as a running maximum of the robust Gittins index process and we can express the expected return as
+In particular, the stopping time

+yields equality in \eqref{nonnegative stop} (Theorem \ref{optimal stopping}). \paragraph{Step A.3} Imagine that, whenever the bandit (with compensating reward) is no longer attractive to play, we were to increase the compensation sufficiently to make ourselves indifferent to continuing.
+The expected value of future loss, with this increased compensation, must again be zero (Proposition \ref{fair game}).
+The offered compensation can be written as a running maximum of the robust Gittins index process and we can express the expected return

-With the reward $\left(\Gamma(t)\right)$, we are always willing to continue to play until the horizon.
-In particular, at any point in time, we have a non-positive expected future cost i.e.
+With the compensation reward $\left(\Gamma(t)\right)$, we are always willing to continue to play.
+In particular, at any point in time, we have a non-positive expected future cost (Theorem \ref{expected recovering reward}), i.e.

 \paragraph{Step A.4} Now suppose we were to take a break from playing for some period, and then resume our earlier strategy.
-In this case, we may lose some expected profit due to the discount effect of the delay.
+In this case, we may lose some expected profit (Equation \eqref{expected future reward}) due to the discount effect of the delay. .